Mon Jan 2021

 Responsive websites are websites that resize depending on the screen that it appears on.
 This means the same website appears across mobile, tablets, desktops and TVs.

-If you have a separate mobile site, now is the time to redesign your website so it becomes responsive, as it will begin to affect your SEO.
+If you have a separate mobile site, now is the time to redesign your website so it becomes responsive, as it will begin to affect your SEO

-Search Engine Optimisation, also known as SEO, is the process of tweaking and testing your website to boost its visibility in search results.
+Search Engine Optimisation, also known as SEO, is the process of tweaking and testing your website to boost it’s visibility in search results.

 Google has over 200 search ranking factors that we know of.
 These range from big things like the number of backlinks pointing to a page to smaller things, such as having the keyword in your post title.

-SEO is a huge part of marketing – and it’s a huge job.
-It’s a lot of hard work, and it’s a long process.
+SEO is a huge part of marketing - and it’s a huge job.
+It’s a lot of hard work and it’s a long process.
 This may be an area where an agency will come in handy, even it if is just to get you back to ground zero.

 You should be testing everything.
 You’ll never know if something will work until you test it out.

-When A/B testing, it’s essential that you only test one theory at a time.
+When A/B testing, it’s important that you only test one theory at a time.
 Either test button colours or test images.
 If you test too much at once, you will never know what the true outcome is.

-It’s also essential that you are clear in what you are testing.
+It’s also important that you are clear in what you are testing.
 If you are testing two different images, make sure you know what the difference is.
 For example, a smiling face vs stern face.
 A black and white photo vs colour.